MarkussDemidovs/RubyGTK3-Timer/README.md

-# Ruby2D Timer
+# Ruby Shoe Timer
-A Ruby Timer GUI application for Windows and Linux, made using "Ruby 2D"
+A Ruby Timer GUI application for Windows and Linux, made using "Shoes!", a Ruby graphics toolkit for writing colorful apps using the Ruby programming language.